-- Students may request to delay the USMLE Step 1 examination for the first time or retake a failed USMLE Step 1 examination after the clinical Clerkship curriculum.
+- Students may request to delay the USMLE Step 1 examination for the first time or to retake a failed USMLE Step 1 examination after the Clerkship Level curriculum.
 The student requesting such a USMLE Step 1 examination delay or retake must:

 - Discuss the academic implications of this decision with the Associate Dean for Students (or designee) and

 - Discuss the financial implications of this decision with the Assistant Director of Medical Student Financial Services and

 - Request permission and receive approval from the Advancement Committee to delay or retake the examination.

 - Students planning to participate in a residency match program in the same year of their graduation must take the USMLE Step 2 CK exam by January 1 of their graduation year.
 It is strongly recommended, however, that students take these examinations prior to September of their Advanced Integration year to ensure results and scores are available to residency programs for timely review and residency consideration.
 Passing scores on USMLE Step 1 and Step 2 examinations are required for residency selection and graduation, therefore the timing of score reports must be considered when scheduling these exams.

 - Students may attempt to pass each Step examination three times before being subject to dismissal by the Advancement Committee, any additional attempts are contingent upon review and approval by the Advancement Committee.
 The USMLE Program limits the total number of times and when an examinee can retake USMLE examinations.